maxcollombin/maxcollombin/README.md

 ### Hi there 👋

 - My name is Maxime Collombin
-- I'm a Geospatial Web Specialist working currently at the [University of Applied Sciences of Western Switzerland (HEIG-VD)](https://heig-vd.ch/rad/instituts/mei/mediamaps).
+- I'm a geospatial web specialist working currently at the [University of Applied Sciences of Western Switzerland (HEIG-VD)](https://heig-vd.ch/rad/instituts/mei/mediamaps).

 - I'm a geologist by training and hold a Master of Science in Geology from the [University of Lausanne, Switzerland](https://www.unil.ch/gse/fr/home.html).